misonou/node-runspace/README.md

 </table>

-> **Important:** Calling the proxy generating methods for the same target repeatedly returns the same already-generated proxy instead of a new one; and the flavor of the proxy (strong-/weak-referenced) also remains unchanged.
+> **Important:** Calling the proxy generating methods for the same target repeatedly returns the same proxy with its flavor (strong-/weak-referenced) unchanged.

 #### Options

-Below is an exhausive list of options.
+Below is an exhaustive list of options.
 All options are **optional**.

 ```javascript
 {